He whose name is unknown and whose name is not uttered . ~ Aitareya Brahmāṇa 3.34

 Please note: the word “Being” doesn’t mean a person nor an alien or animal, beings means “to be” or “to exist”.
 Existence can’t be described or iconified with in image/form within the frontier of vocabulary.

-Let’s come to divinities themselves, We have seen above that Agni becomes Rudra, and the same Agni becomes Śiva.
+Now, this section is an in-depth analysis suitable for detailed explorers.
+We have seen our other sections where Agni becomes Rudra, and the same Agni becomes Śiva.
 Rudra enters into various aspects of Yajñá based on the cause, He manifests in waters placed in vessels called Kalasha.
 Rudra manifests in various aspects like in medicines, into Soma, into Winds (Vayu) as prāṇa (hence AUM is called prāṇavam), into Vedic syllables (Triṣṭubh/Gayatri), and so forth.
-The following is a perfect example of how Rudra manifests into various Divinities, this is why Rudra becomes a natural epithet to all Divinities, henceforth Rig Veda and other Vedas addressed him as Viṣvarūpam and Pururūpam and Virūpam, meaning the cosmic form or the all-encompassing omni-form RV 2.33.10/TS 4.5.4/TA 10.23.1.
+The following is a perfect example of how Rudra manifests into various Divinities, this is why Rudra becomes a natural epithet to all Divinities, henceforth Rig Veda and other Vedas addressed Him as Viṣvarūpam and Pururūpam and Virūpam, meaning the cosmic form or the all-encompassing omni-form RV 2.33.10/TS 4.5.4/TA 10.23.1.
 In the following case, Rudra manifests within Vastospati and so within Agni.

 He offers ten in the same place; the Viraj has ten syllables; verily having obtained the Viraj, he makes it into a brick and piles it up; verily in the Viraj he obtains the sacrifice; the piling up must be repeated by him.
 Therefore that is the place of sacrifice where he advances having spent ten (nights); not suitable is the place where (he spends) less time than that, Now Vastospati is Rudra.
 If he were to go on without offering to Vastospati, the fire becoming Rudra would leap after him and slay him; he offers to Vastospati; verily with his own share he appeases him; the sacrificer does not come to ruin.Kṛṣṇa Yajur Veda Taittirīya Saṃhitā 3.4.10